lhorie/yarn-utilities/README.md

 #### yarn-utilities optimize

-Sync transitive deps across multiple projects and dedupe versions in matching ranges
+Synchronize transitive deps across multiple projects and dedupe versions in matching ranges

-- `yarn-utilities sync --roots [roots]`
+- `yarn-utilities optimize --roots [roots]`
   - roots - A pipe separated list of project folders

+#### yarn-utilities sync

+Ensure yarn.lock reflects package.json.
+Useful for updating the lockfile after package.json is manually edited

+- `yarn-utilities optimize --roots [roots] --tmp [tmp]`
+  - roots - A pipe separated list of project folders
+  - tmp - A folder to use as a tmp directory for newly downloaded packages.
+Note that this folder will be deleted when the function ends.
+Default: `/tmp`

 #### yarn-utilities check